-The focus of our group “Translational brain tumor modeling” headed by PD Dr. med.
-Till Milde, which is also part of the DKFZ Clinical Cooperation Unit “Pediatric Oncology” (headed by Prof. Dr. Olaf Witt), lies on the development of novel pediatric brain tumor models and the development of novel therapeutic strategies.
+The focus of our group “Translational brain tumor modeling” headed by Prof. Dr. Till Milde MD, which is also part of the DKFZ Clinical Cooperation Unit “Pediatric Oncology” (headed by Prof. Dr. Olaf Witt), lies on the development of novel pediatric brain tumor models and the development of novel therapeutic strategies.
 We aim to understand the molecular basis of the origin, maintenance, progression and therapy resistance of pediatric brain tumors as well as the development of novel targeted treatment concepts.

 Medulloblastoma (MB) comprises at least four different subgroups (WNT, SHH, Group 3 and Group 4) with highly differing clinical and molecular characteristics.
 Despite aggressive multimodal treatment, patients with medulloblastoma of high-risk subgroups show poor overall survival rates.
 More efficient therapies with less side-effects are urgently needed.

 MYC-driven Group 3 MB tumors have a particularly poor outcome.
 MYC-amplified Group 3 MB models are highly susceptible to class I histone deacetylase (HDAC) inhibitor treatment.
 Our studies on the molecular interaction of MYC and the class I HDAC HDAC2 showed that HDAC2 is a direct co-factor of MYC in MYC amplified medulloblastoma.
 In addition, inhibition of class I HDACs directly targets MYC´s trans-activating and -repressing function, suggesting HDAC2 as an important target for new treatments of MYC amplified medulloblastoma.
 Based on these findings we are currently developing novel treatment approaches including novel combination therapies.